 As discussed earlier, the Disability Tax Credit is designed for people to apply on their own.
 Or with help from a friend or family member.
 However, sometimes it is hard to win on your own.
 Even if you are legitimately disabled and should qualify, it can be very frustrating.
 In difficult cases, it is common for people to work with a representative.
 This can be a disability lawyer.
 Or another person who is experienced with the process.
 Do your research before hiring any lawyer or advocate.

 At Resolute Legal, we have successfully represented DTC clients in provinces all over Canada.
 We represent clients in disability tax credit appeals before the Tax Court of Canada.
 If you’re dealing with an appeal, we can review your situation and see if we can represent you.
-Call us toll-free today at (888) 480-9050 or fill out a form to request a free case evaluation.
+Need a disability tax credit lawyer?
+Call us toll-free today at (866) 519-2242 or fill out a form to request a free case consultation.